chodera/portfolio/_posts/2019-03-22-place_names_in_bas_rhin.md

 {% endhighlight %}

 As we are interested in the suffixes of the place names, we need a method to split the strings into syllables.
-Here, we will use the method hyphen() from the sylly package that takes vectors of character strings and applies an hyphenation algorithm to each word (This algorithm was originally developed for automatic word hyphenation in LaTeX).
+We will use the method hyphen() from the [sylly](https://github.com/unDocUMeantIt/sylly){:target="_blank"} package that takes vectors of character strings and applies an hyphenation algorithm to each word (the algorithm was originally developed for automatic word hyphenation in LaTeX).
-The algorithm need a set of hyphenation patterns which are provided in dictionaries for different languages.
+The algorithm needs a set of hyphenation patterns which are provided in dictionaries for different languages.
 Let's try out the French (Alsace is in France!) and German (Alsatian is a German dialect) dictionaries for the place names.